mitchspano/ai_healthcare_hrp/README.md

 ## Disclaimer

 This software is for research purposes only.
 It is not intended for clinical use or medical decision-making.
 Always consult with healthcare professionals for medical advice.

+## Development Note

+This project was generated with the assistance of Cursor, an AI-powered code editor.